Alex Millar (poker)

 Alexander Millar (born 29 July 1985) is a British professional poker player who specializes in online high-stakes heads-up cash games, specifically No Limit Hold'em, playing under the alias Kanu7 on PokerStars and IReadYrSoul on Full Tilt Poker.

+A mathematics graduate from the University of Warwick, he rose to prominence in the late 2000s as one of the most successful online heads-up specialists.
+Millar was signed to the PokerStars Team Online in 2013, a role he held until early 2015, and later joined partypoker Team Pro from 2017 to 2019.
+In addition to his playing career, he has been active as a coach and strategy content creator for aspiring poker professionals.

 Poker career

 Millar specializes in online high-stakes No Limit Hold'em and rarely plays live tournaments.
 He has earned over $2,600,000 playing on PokerStars and over $1,800,000 playing on Full Tilt.

 Millar had studied at Warwick University.
 He began playing freerolls and $5 tourneys for fun in his 3rd year.
 In the 4th year, he started to play low buy-in tourneys, SnGs and 50NL.
 During that year, Alex moved up from 50NL & 100NL to playing 2000NL & 5000NL.
 After that he decided to take poker as a career.

 In 2013, Alex was signed as a part of PokerStars team pro.
-He resigned from his role stars ambassador in 2015.
+He resigned from his role as stars ambassador in 2015.

 Millar considers Doug Polk, Ben Sulsky, and Isaac Haxton to be his toughest opponents.